Joyboy0056/Joyboy0056/README.md

 - 👀 I’m interested in Science, especially in Mathematics, Physics, AI, Neuroscience and Computer Graphics.
   I want to give my contribution to the scientific advancement, somehow.
 - 🌱 I’m currently learning Data Science and VFX by self taughness; I'm keen to get any tips from anyone who wants.
-- ⚡ I’m currently training to deserve an opportunity to get in the in the world of Data Science and AI as a professional Data Scientist.
+- ⚡ I’m currently training to deserve an opportunity to get in the world of DS and AI as a professional Data Scientist.
 <!--- 📫 How to reach me: you can send an email to _nikasun37@gmail.com._---!>
 <!--- 😄 Pronouns: ...
 - ⚡ Fun fact: 💞️...---!>